wizardishungry/jonwillia.ms/_posts/2012-09-19-mta-subway-icalendar-feed-iphone.md

 {% include JB/setup %}

 I've created a [iCalendar](http://en.wikipedia.org/wiki/ICalendar) (ics) feed of up-to-the-minute MTA train status that you can subscribe to on your phone or calendar application.
-Right now you can only subscribe to Subway. **iPhone users:** I recomend using iCloud for to sync calendar subscriptions across devices. **Google Calendar users:** I don't think Google polls often enough for this to be useful.
+Right now you can only subscribe to Subway.

+* **iPhone / iOS / Mac OS X:** I recomend using iCloud for to sync calendar subscriptions across devices.
+* **Google Calendar** I don't think Google polls often enough for this to be useful.
 YMMV
+* A short url for this page is: [mta.jonwillia.ms](http://mta.jonwillia.ms)

 [<img src="/assets/images/mta-ical-osx-1.png" align="right" alt="iCal displaying MTA status in OSX" style="max-width: 40%">](/assets/images/mta-ical-osx-1.png)
 Subscribe: